Skip to main content

 Sorry, but your friend should rather get their own Pineapple policy

-You can, however, insure the stuff of your kids, your spouse or members of your immediate family if they are still financially dependent AND if they still live under your roof.
+You can, however, insure your kids' stuff, that of your spouse or members of your immediate family.

 Why?